Investigating the economic sustainability of distribution channels for the urban farmer and consumer in food insecure neighborhoods

 • Farm Business Management: farmers' markets/farm stands, market study

-1. Identify boundaries between the local food market and low income Ivanhoe residents
+1. Identify boundaries between the local food market and low income Ivanhoe residents.

-2. Determine, through research and direct engagement, what causes these boundaries to exist
+2. Determine, through research and direct engagement, what causes these boundaries to exist.

-3. Identify and explain possible ways to create local food access, taking into account these boundaries and the reasons for them
+3. Identify and explain possible ways to create local food access, taking into account these boundaries and the reasons for them.

-4. Compile one document, workshopped with neighbors and urban farmers on our findings investigating the economic sustainability of distribution channels for the urban farmer and consumer in food insecure neighborhoods
+4. Compile one document, workshopped with neighbors and urban farmers on our findings investigating the economic sustainability of distribution channels for the urban farmer and consumer in food insecure neighborhoods.

-5. Share our findings using social media, website, and presentations
+5. Share our findings using social media, website, and presentations.

-6. Determine the likelihood of urban farmers and policymakers adopting these methods
+6. Determine the likelihood of urban farmers and policymakers adopting these methods.

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.